thomaslegge/SimpleWeatherTest/README.md

 ![Header](/Images/Hero.png)

 # SimpleWeatherTest
 A Simple multiplatform weather app with city search.
+Designed to show a range of basic skills in iOS development without honing in on design.

 UIKit, CoreLocation, Foundation, Codable.
 Built with